kongpop113/react-native-template/README.md

-React Native Starting Template to be run on Expo
+React Native Starting Template to be run on Expo XDE

 The staring template integrate redux and pages can be routed using redux